-Mercury Computer Systems, Inc. (the "Company" or "Mercury") designs, manufactures and markets high performance, real-time digital signal processing computer systems that transform sensor generated data into information which can be displayed as images for human interpretation or subjected to additional computer analysis.
+Mercury Computer Systems, Inc. (the "Company" or "Mercury") designs, manufactures and markets high performance, real-time digital signal and image processing computer systems that transform sensor generated data into information which can be displayed as images for human interpretation or subjected to additional computer analysis.
 These multicomputer systems are heterogeneous and scalable, allowing them to accommodate several different microprocessor types and to scale from a few to hundreds of microprocessors within a single system.
-Mercury's system architecture is specifically designed for digital signal processing ("DSP") applications, which are typically, computation intensive and require I/O capacity and interprocessor bandwidth not available on a general purpose PC or workstation.
+Mercury's system architecture is specifically designed for digital signal processing ("DSP") and image processing applications, which are typically computation intensive and require I/O capacity and interprocessor bandwidth not available on a general purpose PC or workstation.

-The two primary markets for Mercury's products are defense electronics and medical diagnostic imaging.
+The two primary markets for Mercury's products are defense electronics and medical diagnostic imaging markets.
 Both of these markets have computing needs which benefit from the unique system architecture developed by the Company.
-Mercury's computer systems are generally used on real-world signal data to enable a military commander to "see" the battle space through natural barriers such as clouds, darkness, water or foliage, so that the position and strength of the enemy can be determined, or to enable a physician to "see" within the body instead of performing invasive surgery.
+Mercury's computer systems are generally used on real-world sensor-generated data to enable a military commander to "see" the battle space through natural barriers such as clouds, darkness, water or foliage, so that the position and strength of the enemy can be determined, or to enable a physician to "see" within the body instead of performing invasive surgery.

 During the past several years, the majority of the Company's revenues have been generated from sales of its products to the defense electronics market, generally for use in reconnaissance and intelligence gathering systems.
 The Company's activities in this area have focused on the proof of concept, development and deployment of advanced military applications in radar, sonar and airborne surveillance.
-The Company has established relationships with many of the major prime contractors to the worldwide defense industry, including Lockheed Martin Corporation, Hughes Aircraft Company, Raytheon Systems Company, Northrop Grumman Corporation, MIT/Lincoln Laboratory, GEC Marconi Limited, Ericsson Microwave Systems AB, MATRA Systems & Information, Mitsubishi Heavy Industries, Ltd., British Aerospace and a prime contractor owned by the Israeli Ministry of Defense.
+The Company has established relationships with many of the major prime contractors to the worldwide defense industry, including Lockheed Martin Corporation, Raytheon Systems Company, Northrop Grumman Corporation, MIT/Lincoln Laboratory, Alenia Marconi Systems, Ericsson Microwave Systems AB, Mitsubishi Electronics, BAE Systems, UK's Defense Evaluation and Research Agency, and NEC.

 Medical diagnostic imaging is the other primary market currently served by the Company.
-Mercury's computer systems are embedded in Magnetic Resonance Imaging ("MRI"), Computed Tomography ("CT") and Positron Emission Tomography ("PET") machines.
-Mercury has supplied computer systems for use in several of GE Medical Systems' diagnostic imaging systems since 1987, and has established relationships with Siemens Medical Systems, Inc., and Picker International.
-The major medical imaging manufacturers are currently developing the next generation of MRI, CT and digital x-ray machines, which are expected to provide better performance at lower cost.
-Mercury has secured design wins on programs with certain of the major medical imaging manufacturers for their next generation MRI, CT and digital x-ray machines.
+Mercury's computer systems are embedded in Magnetic Resonance Imaging ("MRI"), Computed Tomography ("CT"), Positron Emission Tomography ("PET"), and digital x-ray machines.
+Mercury has supplied computer systems for use in several of GE Medical Systems' diagnostic imaging systems since 1987, and has established relationships with Siemens Medical Systems, Inc., Philips Medical Systems Nederland BV, and Marconi Medical Systems, Israel Ltd. The major medical imaging manufacturers are currently developing the next generation of MRI, CT and digital x-ray machines, which are expected to provide better performance at lower cost.
+Mercury has secured design wins on programs with certain of the major medical imaging manufacturers for their next generation MRI, and digital x-ray machines.